-Served with yellow rice and some green veggies, like broccoli or beans it is just perfect for a typical South African dinner.
-Enjoy with a medium sweet wine.
+Served with yellow rice and some green veggies, such as courgettes (zucchini), broccoli or green beans, it is just perfect for a typical South African dinner.
+Enjoy with medium sweet wine.

 I never thought I could get that distinct aromatic mix, but hey, it was just sooo delicious and simple enough for me to cook.
 You just have to try it out!

 for 4 persons

 Fry the onions in oil.
 Add curry powder, turmeric and spice mix, salt and pepper and fry another minute.
 Add in the mince and fry until browned but not dry.